HUGH NEWELL JACOBSEN, FAIA (1929-2021)

 1960s - The Stern House, status unknown.

 1969 - The Gerald Smernoff House, 7005 Nevis Road, Bethesda MD.
 Built by Elvin Brincefield Company; Lester Collins, landscape design; James Madison Cutts, structural engineer.
-Featured in Architectural Record Houses of 1970; a WBOT Architectural Excellence Award in 1969.
+Featured in Architectural Record Houses of 1970.
+Received a WBOT Architectural Excellence Award in 1969.
 Still owned by the Smernoff family as of 2019.

 1970 - The Stuart Land House, 59 Ocean Drive, Rehoboth Beach DE.
-Commissioned 1967.
-Project architect, Roger Sprees.
+Commissioned in 1967.
+Project architect, Roger Spees.
+Still there in 2020.
 Status unknown.

 1970 - The Cord Meyer Remodel, 33rd Street NW, Washington DC.
-He was a longtime CIA operative.
 Status unknown.

 1970 - The Edward Echeverria Remodel, 2706 Olive Street NW, Washington DC.
-Original house built 1900.
+Original house built in 1900.
 Sold in 2016 to Rory G. C. Veevers-Carter and Patricia Elisabeth C. Dijkhuizen.
+Sold in 2022 to Jennifer Bisceglie and Robert Brese.

 1970 - The Tidesfall Lake Townhouses, Wilde Lake Terrace, Columbia MD.
 Built by Page Construction; structural, James Madison Cutts; photos, Norman McGrath.
 Featured in Architectural Record Houses of 1971.
-Sample address 10295 Wilde Lake Terrace.
+Example residence: 10295 Wilde Lake Terrace.

 1970 - The V. V. King Vacation House, Long Island NY.
 Status unknown.

 Around 1970 - The Proctor Harvey House, 7710 Georgetown Pike, McLean VA.
-Originally, there were going to be several houses.
+Original designed included several houses.
 Sold in 2004 to Alfred Moses Trust.
-For sale in 2019.
+Sold in 2022 to Michael and Courtney Green.

-Around 1970 - The Meryl Streep House, 54 Beaver Dam Road, Salisbury CT.
+Around 1970 - The Donald and Meryl Streep Gummer House, 54 Beaver Dam Road, Salisbury CT.
+Yes, it's that Meryl Streep.
+Still owners as of 2022.

 1971 - The Alexander Blumenthal House, 6008 Shipyard Lane, Easton MD.
-On the water.
+Located on the water.
 Built by Ships Point Construction; structural, James Madison Cutts; photos, Robert Lautman.
 Featured in Architectural Record Houses of 1971.
 Sold in 2010.
-On and off the market since 2018, it has a pending sale in 2021.
+Sold in 2021.

 1971 - The Miller and Smith Detached Houses, Truro Community, Annandale VA.
 The community of Truro was started in 1968 and was built in 3 phases.
 Main architects involved were Robert Campbell Deigert and David Norton Yerkes.
 377 mid-century modern houses were built in total.
 Jacobsen designed the "Skyview" model aka the "Pod" house.
 Five of these were built.
 Above is 4106 Turkey Creek Court, which sold in 2020.

 1971 - The C. Woods Vest Jr. House 2, aka House in St. Croix, 32 Estate Carlton West End, St. Croix VI.
 Won a 1972 National AIA Award.
-Has been sold.
+Sold.
 Status unknown.

 1972 - The Ralph A. and Marian Schwaikert House, Lakeville area of Salisbury CT.
 Featured in Architectural Record Houses of 1973.
 5000sf.
 90 acres.
 Built by Gilligan Brothers; structural engineer, Fortune Down Elliott.
 Status unknown.

-1972 - The J. Robert Porter House, aka Town Home with a Country View, Newark Street NW, Washington DC.
+1972 - The J. Robert Porter Renovation, aka Town Home with a Country View, 3518 Newark Street NW, Washington DC.
+Original house built in 1917.
 Featured in LOOK Magazine.
-Status unknown.
+Sold in 2011 to Victoria Marchand and Daniel Hamilton.
+Sold in 2021 to Neal Wolen and Nicole Elkon.

 1972 - The James Kemper House, 1231 West 57th Street, Kansas City MO.
 Still in the Kemper family as of 2019.